AdobeDocs/dep/src/pages/guides/dev-console/create-project/index.md

 ![Add API to Project](../images/add-api-to-project.png)

-Filter the list of API's by product.
-Select `Adobe Experience Platform` and then select the `Experience Platform API`.
+Filter the list of API's by the product you wish to interface with.
+In this guide we'll specifically select the `Adobe Experience Platform` product and then select the `Experience Platform API`.
 Click `Next` in the lower right of the screen

 ![Add Experience Platform APIs](../images/add-experience-platform-apis.png)